nditech/apollo/README.md

     }
 ```

+After changing the file, restart nginx using `service nginx restart`

 You should now be able to login to your site by navigating to port `:5000` on your localhost or server.
 The default login is username/password: `admin`/`admin`.

 ### Application Configuration Settings

-Each deployment installation can be further customized by modifying the contents of the settings.ini file.
+Each deployment installation can be further customized by modifying the contents of the `settings.ini` file.
 Here are a collection of settings parameters and sample values together with an explanation of what they do.

 SECRET_KEY
 (e.g. LBZyd8EY80mALqb7bl8o3da8)